exactchange/drv-core/README.md

 Validations are lifecycle hooks that run before a transaction is completed, and their `Boolean` return value determines whether or not the transaction will continue.
 Currently there are 2 kinds of validations:

-**Standard**: The standard validation for transferring EMBR between users.
+**[Standard](https://github.com/exactchange/embercoin/blob/master/validations/validations.standard.js)**: The standard validation for transferring EMBR between users.

-**Exchange**: The exchange validation for liquidating a foreign token in order to supply a native token.
+**[Exchange](https://github.com/exactchange/embercoin/blob/master/validations/validations.exchange.js)**: The exchange validation for liquidating a foreign token in order to supply a native token.

 ## Enforcements

 Enforcements are lifecycle hooks that run after a transaction has completed.
-The standard enforcement included in this distribution ensures that a transaction is broadcasted to a list of peers passed in by the processor.
+The [Standard](https://github.com/exactchange/embercoin/blob/master/enforcements/enforcements.standard.js) enforcement included in this distribution ensures that a transaction is broadcasted to a list of peers for consensus.

 ## Consensus Tax